Last updated: February 2023

 As electric heaters are powered through the mains of your home, it means they're virtually maintenance-free and don’t require any servicing.
 As no fuel is combusted in their heating process, there’s no requirement for any annual maintenance checks, giving you a neat yearly saving.
 All that’s needed is a quick wipe down of the unit every so often with a dry, soft cloth, to ensure the unit remains clean and dust-free.
 A far more relaxing way of heating your property, that will save you money in the long run.

-In summary: Although gas only needs servicing once a year, electric heating requires no such maintenance check, making it the cheaper option in this scenario.
+Although gas only needs servicing once a year, electric heating requires no such maintenance check, making it the cheaper option in this scenario.

 6. The life expectancy of gas vs. electric heating